 - Inconsistent website performance

-- Additional costs required to repair website after an attack
+- Additional costs required to repair a website after an attack

 - Other legal implications that arise due to lax security measures

-Digital networks are now a testament to the foremost layer of the security of a nation, whether the attack in question is cyber or physical in nature.
-As the number of digital invaders grow, it is undeniable that a security-breach is not a question of if, rather a question of when.
+Digital networks are now a testament to the foremost layer of the security of a nation, whether the attack in question is cyber or physical.
+As the number of digital invaders grows, it is undeniable that a security breach is not a question of if but of when.
 More than anything, this particular realization prompts organizations into action.

-The Cisco study also found that 20% of breached organizations lost customers, with 40% of them losing more than 20% of their customer base.
-As many as 29 % lost revenue and 23% breached organizations lost business opportunities.
+The Cisco study also found that 20% of breached organizations lost customers, with 40% losing more than 20% of their customer base.
+As many as 29 % lost revenues, and 23% breached organizations lost business opportunities.

 Security Testing Tools

-- Knock is an effective scanning tool to scan Transfer Zone discovery, subdomains, Wildcard testing with internal or external wordlist.
-This tool can be very helpful in black box penetration test to find vulnerable subdomains.
+- Knock is an effective scanning tool to scan Transfer Zone discovery, subdomains, and Wildcard testing with an internal or external wordlist.
+This tool can be beneficial in black box penetration tests to find vulnerable subdomains.

-- It is a GUI-based powerful scanning tool which can check over 25 kinds of web vulnerabilities.
+- It is a powerful GUI-based scanning tool that checks over 25 kinds of web vulnerabilities.
 It can detect false positives and false negatives.
 It is built on Python and Ruby and generates HTML and RTF reports.

 - It is a network traffic security testing tool.
 It checks applications for known TLS/SSL vulnerabilities and misconfigurations.
 It scans SSL/TLS encrypted connections and checks whether they are vulnerable to man-in-the-middle (MiTM) attacks.
-It can be set up as a router, VPN server or proxy server.
+It can be set up as a router, VPN, or proxy server.